Updated for 2019

-Why is HMRC banning credit card payments?
+Paying HMRC by credit card

-As part of an EU directive aimed at increasing transparency and fairness around consumer payments, the government is introducing a crackdown on merchants charging fees for card payments.
+As part of an EU directive aimed at increasing transparency and fairness around consumer payments, the government introduced a crackdown on merchants charging fees for card payments.

-HMRC said it would need to charge those costs back to taxpayers via the public purse, creating an extra burden for taxpayers – so it is banning credit card payments altogether.
+HMRC said it would need to charge those costs back to taxpayers via the public purse, creating an extra burden for taxpayers – so it banned personal credit card payments altogether.

-How will a ban on paying your tax bill by credit card affect you?
+Does the ban on paying your tax bill by credit card affect you?
 Let us know in the comments below.